syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/column-template.md

 ## How to get the row object by clicking on the template element

-You can get the row object without selecting the row and achieve it using the column template feature and the `getRowObjectFromUID` method of the Grid.
+The Grid control allows you to retrieve the row object of the selected record when clicking on a [template](../../api/grid/column/#template) element.
+This feature can be useful when you need to perform custom actions based on the selected record.

-In the following sample, the button element is rendered in the Employee Data column.
-By clicking the button, you can get the row object using the `getRowObjectFromUID` method of the Grid and display it in the console.
+In the following code, the button element is rendered in the **Employee Data** column and `click` event binding is used to call the showDetails method when the template element is clicked.
+The showDetails method is passed the data object as an argument, which allows you to access the selected row object and display it in the dialog popup.

 {% if page.publishingplatform == "typescript" %}